England lost 16,000 new coronavirus cases, blames computer glitch

 “And the reason is that we know now that this infection is most infectious at around the time people develop symptoms — so very early on in the illness,” he said.
 “It really needs to be done within a matter of a day or so if you're going to actually have any effect.”

-The error delivered another significant blow to the public perceptions of British’s stuttering contact tracing efforts, which critics say are already too far slow to properly track the spread of the outbreak.
+The error delivered another significant blow to the public perceptions of Britain’s stuttering contact tracing efforts, which critics say are already too far slow to properly track the spread of the outbreak.

 Armus reported from Washington.